-Solving for the Customer with Cross-Channel Experiences
+Solving Hiring Problems with Cross-Channel Experiences

 - Candidates often do not show up when scheduled for an interview (common industry problem).

 Reviewing our personas and talking to both customers and job seekers helps paint a clearer picture of the problem.